El Perú (Maya site)

 El Perú (also known as Waka'), is a pre-Columbian Maya archeological site occupied during the Preclassic and Classic cultural chronology periods (roughly 500 BC to 800 AD).
 The site was the capital of a Maya city-state and is located near the banks of the San Pedro River in the Department of Petén of northern Guatemala.
 El Perú is 60 km west of Tikal.

 Research

 The Maya city of Waka' was rediscovered by oil prospectors in the 1960s.
 In the 1970s Ian Graham, a Harvard researcher, documented monuments at the site.
 Then in 2003 David Freidel, of Southern Methodist University, and Héctor Escobedo, of the University of San Carlos, began to excavate Waka'.

 Etymology

 The site was named "El Perú" when rediscovered in the twentieth century.
-Hieroglyphs identified and deciphered at the site have indicated that the ancient name for the site was Waka'.
+Maya glyphs identified and deciphered at the site have indicated that the ancient name for the site was Waka'.
 While both names are currently used interchangeably, El Perú predominates on extant maps.
 In the published literature, a conflated name is generally used, El Perú-Waka'.